 No city boasts more World Series titles than New York, with the Yankees having 27 on their own.
 This season, with both the Mets and Yankees in first place in their divisions, sportsbooks are preparing for the possibility that one of these two teams will be crowned champions this fall.

-Betting on the Mets and Yankees has never come with less risk, and you can win your bet if either one of them takes the title thanks to a a new sports betting market being offered by DraftKings Sportsbook.
+Betting on the Mets and Yankees has never come with less risk, and you can win your bet if either one of them takes the title thanks to a new NY sports betting market being offered by DraftKings Sportsbook.

 DraftKings Special for Yankees or Mets Winning World Series

-DraftKings New York offers a “season special” that enables you to bet on whether either of the NY teams will win the Fall Classic.
+DraftKings NY offers a “season special” that enables you to bet on whether either of the NY teams will win the Fall Classic.
 The odds are +220 as of Sept.
 126. The betting market centers on the state that the World Series winner will hail from.
 Here are the full odds:

 - New York: +200